KITmetricslab/hospitalization-nowcast-hub/README.md

 ## Purpose

-This repository assembles nowcasts of hospitalizations due to COVID-19 in Germany in a standardized format.
+This repository assembles nowcasts of the seven-day hospitalization incidence due to COVID-19 in Germany in a standardized format.
 The repository is run by members of the [Chair of Econometrics and Statistics at Karlsruhe Institute of Technology](https://statistik.econ.kit.edu/index.php) and the [Computational Statistics Group at Heidelberg Institute for Theoretical Studies](https://www.h-its.org/research/cst/), see [below](#forecast-hub-team).
+It is based on [data](https://github.com/KITmetricslab/hospitalization-nowcast-hub/wiki/Truth-data) from Robert Koch Institute which we have processed for the purpose of nowcasting.

-An **interactive visualization** and additional information on our project can be found on our website soon.
+A darft version of an **interactive dashboard** can be found [here](https://jobrac.shinyapps.io/nowcast_viz_de/).

 ## Contents of the repository